jonathansillito/open-source-project-course/final.md

     * The process of contributing (and the current status of the contribution).
 Please provide a timeline of your work, including at what stages you sought/received feedback, and link to any relevant artifacts (e.g., the bug report, email discussion threads, etc.).
 * Reflect on what you've learned through your involvement in the open source project

-*Rubric* (graded out of 20)

-* [7] The importance of the contributions for the project.
-Naturally, we understand that the first contributions by a new contributor will be smaller in scope than what might come later.
-Either multiple smaller contributions or fewer larger contributions are reasonable for this course.
-* [7] The quality of the engineering work.
-This includes its fit with the design, style, etc. of the project's code base.
-The student's job is to explain to the grader why the implementation and design choices were well made.
-* [6] Your effectiveness in following project specific processes, and applying the principles discussed in this course (socializing changes, participating socially in the project, etc.).

-Please write your report in a way that helps us asses the three dimensions described in the rubric.
-To some extent, this can be seen as a persuasive writing.

 ## Oral presentation

 This will serve the role of a "final exam" for the course.
 Presentations will take place during the last week of class and finals week.